 Normally I am alerted to the approach of EMS Week by the high pollen count and the sharp increase in drunken, sunburned revelers we pull from the area lakes and rivers about this time every year.
 Nothing says, "It's time to celebrate those heroes in EMS!" like a Budweiser-besotted redneck with a negative tooth-tattoo ratio, professing his love for your chosen profession between retches and slurred protestations that "this %^$& collar thang is too tight on mah neck!"

-ACEP has declared the theme of this year's EMS Week to be "EMS: A Proud Partner In Your Community."
-And to show Joe Sixpack and Suzy Soccermom what good community partners we are, EMS crews around the country will spend the next week … well, taking blood pressures at Wal Mart like we always do, I guess.
+EMS Week is as much about being celebrated as it is about showing our communities that we're here to work alongside them.
+And to show Joe Sixpack and Suzy Soccermom what good community partners we are, EMS crews around the country will spend the week … well, taking blood pressures at Wal Mart like we always do, I guess.
 We are nothing if not predictable.

 But after all the politicians have made their proclamations, the leftover barbecue has been consumed and the local ER nurses have lost all the snazzy pens and trinkets you've handed out, how do we know that our community really considers us a proud partner?
 Or just as importantly, that they don't?

 In that vein, I give you the Top Ten Subtle Signs Your Agency Isn't A Proud Community Partner: